 The following properties are used to define a CT in \citep{FH-11}.
 There are actually nine properties.
 But we will state only the ones we need.
 The rest are not directly used here but they are all part of the proof of various propositions and lemmas we will be needing and which we have stated here as facts. \begin{enumerate} \item \textbf{(Rotationless)} Each principal vertex is fixed by $f$ and each periodic direction at a principal vertex is fixed by $Tf$. \item \textbf{(Completely Split)} For each edge $E$ in each irreducible stratum, the path $f(E)$ is completely split. \item \textbf{(vertices)} The endpoints of all indivisible Nielsen paths are vertices.
 The terminal endpoint of each nonfixed NEG edge is principal. \item \textbf{(Periodic edges)} Each periodic edge is fixed. \end{enumerate}

 CTs have very nice properties.
-The reader can look them up \citep{FH-11} for a detailed exposition or \citep{HM-13} for a quick reference.
-We list below only a few of them that is needed for us. \begin{fact}(\citep{FH-11}, Lemma 4.11) A completely split path or circuit has a unique complete splitting. \end{fact}
+The reader can look them up \citep{FH-11} for a detailed exposition or \citep{HM-09} for a quick reference.
+We list below only a few of them that is needed for us. \begin{lemma}(\citep{FH-11}, Lemma 4.11) A completely split path or circuit has a unique complete splitting. \end{lemma}

-\begin{fact} If $\sigma$ is a finite path or a circuit with endpoint in vertices, then $f^k_\#(\sigma)$ is completely split for all sufficiently large $k\geq 1$. \end{fact}
+\begin{lemma} If $\sigma$ is a finite path or a circuit with endpoint in vertices, then $f^k_\#(\sigma)$ is completely split for all sufficiently large $k\geq 1$. \end{lemma}

-\begin{fact} Every periodic Nielsen path is fixed.
-Also, for each EG stratum $H_r$ there exists atmost one indivisible Nielsen path of height $r$, upto reversal of oreintation. \end{fact}
+\begin{lemma} Every periodic Nielsen path is fixed.
+Also, for each EG stratum $H_r$ there exists atmost one indivisible Nielsen path of height $r$, upto reversal of oreintation. \end{lemma}